One Woman

-"One Woman" is a song by American girl group Jade, released in 1993 as the third single from their debut album, Jade to the Max (1992).
-The song peaked at number 22 on the US Billboard Hot 100.
+"One Woman" is a song by American girl group Jade, released in 1993 by Giant and Reprise as the third single from their debut album, Jade to the Max (1992).
+The song was the follow-up to their successful hit single "Don't Walk Away" and peaked at number 22 on both the US Billboard Hot 100 and the UK Singles Chart.
+It was written by Vassal Benford and Ronald Spearman, and produced by Benford.

 Critical reception

 Alan Jones from Music Week gave the song three out of five, writing, "Tonya, Joi and Di wrap their tonsils round a styllsh and sophisticated soul ballad that is already getting heavy play from specialist radio and has great crossover potential.
 The addition of radically different mixes of their hit "Don't Walk Away" should give it added impetus."